TomatenKuchenDEV/docs/docs/managebot/customcommands.md

 ---
 title: Customcommands
 description: The Manage Bot allows you to control Pterodactyl servers using Discord.
-This page explains on how to create and use customcommands.
+This page explains how to create and use custom commands.
 ---

 The Manage Bot allows you to create customcommands to manage a server.